CK FOUNDATION Initiatives

 A multidisciplinary approach that combines landscape archaeology, historical studies, geosciences, and computer-based geospatial analysis and modeling will be used to understand long-term landscape change.

-The platform will be used to publish periodic updates of the project in plain language and to convey a message on the importance of environmental sustainability and awareness on heritage conservation to a broader general audience.
+CK Foundation will contribute to the efforts of this project with the Creative Knowledge Platform (CKP) used to publish periodic updates of the project in plain language and to convey a message on the importance of environmental sustainability and awareness on heritage conservation to a broader general audience.

 It bears witness to the creativity of quarrying and working the white marble since ancient times, and transforming it into a whole range of products in the field of art, architecture and design.

-In the book “Hands at work: Carrara Marble” that accompanied the candidature, the Creative Knowledge Platform was used to highlight three artists that have been working with Carrara marble, and to describe many of the creative and practical steps they went through to make a fine piece of artwork from an unrefined block of marble.
+In the book “Hands at work: Carrara Marble that accompanied the candidature, the Creative Knowledge Platform was used to highlight three artists that have been working with Carrara marble, and to describe many of the creative and practical steps they went through to make a fine piece of artwork from an unrefined block of marble.

 mexican artisans with their creations for creative textiles project